samkazemian/DecentralBank/docs/Bonds.md

 The bond contract creates bond tokens which are sold through an auction.
 When the currency needs to retract, bond tokens can be printed and auctioned for currency tokens in a reverse Dutch auction every T time period.
 To incentivize further retraction through the bond mechanism, the contract can increase the interest rate of the bond tokens by a certain denominated amount.

-There can be two types of bonds issued with the contract: coupon bonds and maturity bonds.
-Coupon bonds pay out the holder a coupon rate in currency until the maturation of the bond.
+Currently, there is a single type of bonds issued with the contract: maturity bonds.
 Maturity bonds do not pay out until the maturity date, where the holder is issued a lump sum of the value and interest rate.
-Bond tokens of the same type and with the same maturation date and interest rate are fungible.
+This means that bonds with the same maturity date and same interest rate are fungible allowing bond markets to form easily and exchanges to list Decentral Bank Bonds quickly with little overhead.

 Each bond token has a face value of exactly 1 currency token.

 ##Getting Started with Bonds

-The bond smart contract creates bond tokens, pays out currency based on coupon rates and maturity dates, and auctions off newly printed bond tokens.
+The bond smart contract creates bond tokens, pays out currency based on maturity dates and interest rate, and auctions off newly printed bond tokens.

-### Coupon Bonds (Symbol: DCB)

-Coupon bonds are tokens which pay the holder an interest rate (coupon rate) of currency per fixed number of blocks until maturity date.
-The CouponPaymentDate is a block increment that interest payments are paid to the holder of the bond.

-Properties

-`MaturityDate` (in blocks)

-`IssueDate` (in block number)

-`CouponRate` (as percentage)

-`CouponPaymentDate` (in blocks)

 ### Maturity Bonds (Symbol: DMB)